 The company does not just offer internet service, but TV, home phone, and home security as well.
 You get multiple options with Cox.
 If you know your usage and budget, then getting a plan that you can keep for the long term is a piece of cake.

-As important as our internet connections are, to be honest, it’s quite frustrating when you get this intrinsic feeling that your internet service provider is selling you short.
+As important as our internet connections are, to be honest, it’s quite frustrating when your internet service provider sells you short.
 All of us come across power outages and sluggish download speeds during peak hours.
 Moreover, the increasingly monopolistic structure of the industry means that most regions are stuck with one or two providers, in case customers decide on switching.

 Keeping all these issues under consideration, what makes an ideal internet connection?
 Honestly, there is no easy answer.
 The world of broadband is not black and white.
 It is grey.
 There are many complications associated with internet connections such as gating, network congestion, and most importantly, the capabilities your network requires to fetch data.
 Surprisingly, a lot of that is beyond your ISP’s control.